Joanna Lumley: Other patronage

-Since 1984 Lumley has been a Patron of Born Free Foundation founded in the same year by the stars of the popular wildlife film Born Free, Bill Travers and Virginia McKenna.
+Since 1984 Lumley has been a patron of Born Free Foundation founded in the same year by the stars of the popular wildlife film Born Free, Bill Travers and Virginia McKenna.
 The Foundation (originally called Zoo Check), campaigns to 'keep wildlife in the wild'.
 She has fronted a number of the charity's campaigns, including the relocation of endangered giraffe in Kenya and, in 2020, narrating a short film entitled 'Protect Them, Protect Us', concerning the relentless exploitation and consumption of wildlife and the natural world, and its link with the COVID-19 pandemic.
-Following the death of Bill Travers in 1994, Lumley remains a close friend of McKenna and her eldest son, Will Travers, who is the charity's Executive President.
+Following the death of Bill Travers in 1994, Lumley remains a close friend of McKenna and her eldest son, Will Travers, who is the charity's executive president.

-In May 2016, Lumley became a Patron of Population Matters, an organisation campaigning for the achievement of a sustainable global population size.
+In May 2016, Lumley became a patron of Population Matters, an organisation campaigning for the achievement of a sustainable global population size.

-Lumley has been a Patron of the UK charity Tree Aid, since 1993.
+Lumley has been a patron of the UK charity Tree Aid, since 1993.
 The organisation aims to enable communities in Africa's drylands to fight poverty and become self-reliant, while improving the environment.

-Lumley is also a Patron of the Pastoral and Environmental Network in the Horn of Africa (PENHA).
+Lumley is also a patron of the Pastoral and Environmental Network in the Horn of Africa (PENHA).
 PENHA is an African inspired and led international nongovernmental organization (INGO) and research institute, founded in 1989 by a group of development practitioners concerned about the future of pastoralism in the Horn of Africa.

-Another charity which Lumley is a Patron of is Kids for Kids, helping children in Darfur, Sudan.
+Another charity which Lumley is a patron of is Kids for Kids, helping children in Darfur, Sudan.

-Lumley is also a Patron of the Peter Pan Moat Brae Trust.
+Lumley is also a patron of the Peter Pan Moat Brae Trust.
 Moat Brae was the favourite place for author J. M. Barrie to play as a child and the house and gardens are said to have inspired Barrie to create Peter Pan.
-The trust is undertaking a £4 million fundraising project to renovate the Georgian house and gardens to operate as an educational and cultural centre for local schools and JM Barrie enthusiasts and scholars.
+The trust is undertaking a £4 million fundraising project to renovate the Georgian house and gardens to operate as an educational and cultural centre for local schools and Barrie enthusiasts and scholars.

-Lumley is a Patron of the UK environmental charity Earth Restoration Service. which supports environmental restoration programmes in UK schools, particularly by planting trees and wildflower meadows.
+Lumley is a patron of the UK environmental charity Earth Restoration Service. which supports environmental restoration programmes in UK schools, particularly by planting trees and wildflower meadows.
 In 2008, she spoke on behalf of the charity in the House of Lords to argue for a strong and more widespread environmental movement across the world, and in 2009 she provided the voice over for a short animated film produced by the charity.

-Lumley is Patron of the UK charity Trust in Children which aims to help children from poor backgrounds to access education and opportunities for non-academic development.
+Lumley is patron of the UK charity Trust in Children which aims to help children from poor backgrounds to access education and opportunities for non-academic development.

 Lumley has a long association and interest in Nepal and its people that grew out of her father's service as an officer in 6th Gurkha Rifles.
-She agreed to become a Vice Patron of The Gurkha Welfare Trust in 2009.
+She agreed to become a vice patron of The Gurkha Welfare Trust in 2009.